Nobody's Got A Plan

 The Foreign Minister represents whatever survives of the civilian-diplomatic structure.
 He had reasons to open the Strait.
 Iranian businesses are hemorrhaging.
 The Iranian rial has collapsed further.
 Ordinary Iranians are paying extraordinary prices for fuel, food, and basic goods.
 The sanctions that were already crushing the economy before Epic Fury are being felt at a different order of magnitude now.
 Someone in Tehran understands this.
 Someone wants a deal.

 The IRGC doesn't want a deal.
 Or more precisely — the hardliner faction controlling the IRGC right now doesn't want a deal on any terms that would require them to relinquish the Strait.
 Because the Strait is the only thing keeping them relevant.
 It's the only leverage they have.
 The moment it opens, Iran has surrendered its primary response asset without getting anything durable in return.
-The IRGC goes from running the war to running the aftermath, and in the aftermath the civilians come back.

 Which brings me to where both sides are right now.